thiagoh/COMP229-F2016-MidTerm-300886181/README.md

 # COMP229-F2016-MidTerm-300886181

-Azure link:
+## Up on Azure!
  - http://comp229-f2016-midterm-300886181.azurewebsites.net/

-Bonus:
+## Bonus:
  - Register of users
+ - Site Security
- - Only the owner of the TODO can see it (I can only see my todo, You can only see yours)
+ - User	Specific	Todos	(Requires	Site	Security	option): Only the owner of the TODO can see it (I can only see my todo, You can only see yours)
  - Connected to Azure
+ - Displays	a Count of	your	Todos	on	your	Todo	List	Page
+ - Allow	Paging for	the	TodoGridView
+ - Allow	Sorting for	the	TodoGridView